Sponsored Links *

 Opportunities for Public Participation

 Regular Rulemaking - OAL cannot accept comments on regular proposed rulemakings.
 Comments on regular proposed rulemakings must go directly to the agency which is proposing them during the specified public comment period.
 Notices of proposed regulatory action in which agencies specify the 45-day period for public comment are published in the California Regulatory Notice Register (Notice Register).
-Any subsequent 15-day notice of modification is not published in the Notice Register, but is posted on the agencies’ websites.
+Any subsequent 15-day notice of modification is not published in the Notice Register but is sent to anyone who submitted a written comment during the 45-day comment period, submitted a written or oral comment at a hearing, if one was held, and to anyone who requested to be notified of any modifications to the proposed text.
+Additionally, the modified text is posted on the agency’s website.

 Emergency Rulemaking – For proposed emergency regulations, the APA allows comments to be made both directly to the agency and to OAL within a specified period, unless the emergency situation clearly poses such an immediate, serious harm that delaying action to allow public comment would be inconsistent with the public interest.
 Otherwise, any person may comment on a proposed emergency regulation within five calendar days after the emergency regulation has been posted on the OAL website.
 Comments must be submitted to OAL in writing, contain a notation that they are submitted to OAL in connection with an emergency regulation under review and identify the topic of the emergency regulation.
 Public comments on proposed emergency rulemakings must be sent to the agency contact and OAL.
 Public comments on proposed emergency rulemakings can be sent to the OAL Reference Attorney at firstname.lastname@example.org or via fax: (916) 323-6826.
 Because the APA provides for public comment within five calendar days after the emergency regulation has been posted on the OAL website, a person may request to be placed on OAL’s Emergency Notification email list.
 Contact OAL at email@example.com to request to be added to this email notification list.